© 2025 WLRN

 Scientists said that means they could spread even faster than where a single species exists.

-Formosa and Asian termites are responsible for half the damage caused globally by all termites.
+Formosa and Asian termites are responsible for half the damage caused globally by all termites, researchers said.
 The two species’ ranges overlap in just three places: Taiwan, Hawaii and now Florida.

 READ MORE: NOAA forecast: 2025 will be another busy hurricane season